ABOUT

 For more than twenty years, Lindsay has focused her career on the development and delivery of progressive and intentional nature-based practices that help people broaden their personal growth, enhance relationships, change the culture of health and foster a connection between self and other.

-After pioneering a highly effective Nature-Based Clinical therapy model for supporting trauma recovery, she created Trybe Ecotherapy in 2020.
-A counseling practice that focused on healing military veterans through the balance of cognitive, emotional, and physiological states.
+In 2020 Lindsay pioneered a Nature-Based Clinical therapy model for supporting trauma recovery.
+This model was applied as a highly effective counseling intervention specifically for treating PTSD in military veterans through the balance of cognitive, emotional, and physiological states.

 Her early professional years were spent in social-ecological sciences, via a fellowship from the National Science Foundation.
 During this time, she joined multiple efforts towards ecological sustainability, including attending the United Nations Conference on Climate Change in 2009.